GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

 FluidStack was founded in 2017 at Oxford University in London.
 The company raised $200M in Series A funding (February 2025) led by Cacti, following earlier rounds including a $24.7M SAFE and $37.5M debt financing in 2024.
-FluidStack operates 100,000+ GPUs under management across a distributed network.
+FluidStack manages 100,000+ GPUs and has secured up to $10B in GPU-collateralized debt financing from Macquarie Group.

-Notable customers include Anthropic (selected for custom data centers in NY and TX), Mistral AI, Character.AI, and Meta.
-The company reported $180M ARR as of December 2024, up 620% year-over-year.
+Notable customers include Anthropic (selected to build custom data centers in NY and TX), Meta, Mistral AI, Character.AI, Poolside, and Black Forest Labs.
+The company reported $180M ARR as of December 2024, up 620% year-over-year, with long-term contracts including 10+ year agreements with TeraWulf.

 Infrastructure